You are here

 - where applicable, a justification as to why a new dosage form may be necessary for the Australian population.

-- supporting evidence should be based on clinical trial data.
+- supporting evidence based on clinical trial data.
 Comparator studies are expected to be generated (pivotal study reports)

 - summaries of any available other important safety data obtained in the preclinical and clinical setting (both in the orphan condition and in other conditions and/or how safety information from other formulations may be applicable)